15 things to remember before going home for Christmas

 Bear in mind that you're only heading back for a few weeks, and there is a washing machine where you're going.
 Ask yourself if you really need to take half of your wardrobe with you.

-And our next tip should also help you reduce your packing...
+Our next tip should also help you reduce your packing...

 Do your Christmas shopping online

 An additional bonus is that you won't be rushing around the shops on Christmas Eve looking for last-minute Christmas gifts.
-Just make sure your parents or siblings aren't tempted to peek at the parcels before you get there!
+But make sure your parents or siblings aren't tempted to peek at the parcels before you get there!

 Remember to pack all your presents